How to Get Rid of Your Christmas Tree in Philly

 Oh, Christmas tree.
 Now that the holidays are over, that once-festive tree is shedding pine needles all over the place, and it’s time to get that thing out of your home.
 Why not do the environmentally friendly thing and recycle it?

 Luckily, there are many options for this, including plenty of places to drop off that conifer.
-Just make sure you take all the lights and decorations off first!
+You can even feed it to goats!!
+Just make sure you take all the lights and decorations off first.
+And, as with everything, be sure to mask up and maintain your distance to keep everyone safe.

-This location asks for a $5 donation per tree to offset the cost of chipping them into mulch.
+This location asks for a $5 donation (Square and Venmo available) per tree to offset the cost of chipping them into mulch for local parks.
+Trees can be also can be dropped off at this location the week before the event.

 The South of South Neighborhood Association is doing drop off and pickup!
-Sign up in advance online and choose from drop off at 1601 Washington Ave. for a $5 donation, or pickup for a $20 donation.
-All donations are tax-deductible and support Carpenter Green Park.
+Sign up in advance online and choose from drop off at 1601 Washington Ave. for a $5 donation, or a scheduled pickup (January 9 only) for a $20 donation.
+All donations are tax-deductible and support Friends of Carpenter Green Park maintenance and programming for 2021.
 Trees and greens of all shapes and sizes are accepted.

 South Philadelphia High School, 2101 S. Broad St.

 Come Saturday or Sunday and drop off your tree.
+Be sure to remove lights, bags, ornaments, and stands first.
 A donation of $5 is requested.
-The trees will be turned into wood chips for the garden.
-Note: unlike in previous years, wreaths will not be accepted this year.
-When you sign up for a new auto-renewal LoMo membership ($15) you can opt for home pickup instead–email firstname.lastname@example.org if interested.
+The trees will be turned into wood chips for gardening.

 Monday — Saturday, 8 am — 6 pm